 Mark the bucket where you will drill the holes for your pipes.

-Make it about 2 inches from the bottom to minimize the number of feeds left at the bottom of the bucket.
+Make it about two inches from the bottom to minimize the number of feed left at the bottom of the bucket.
 Use a marker to trace the size of your PVC pipes on the bucket.

 Use the drill to make one big hole at the center of the marked circle.
 Use a hacksaw to enlarge the drilled hole up to the circumference.
 Do the same for the remaining three sides.